gpii-ops/gpii-infra/gcp/README.md

 This some times happens, when Stackdriver Ruby client is trying to apply alerting policy on newly created log-based metric.
 Solution is to wait 5-10 minutes and try again.

+### [ERROR]: Deadline exceeded while destroying resources!

+The most common solution for this is to [create your Stackdriver Workspace](README.md#one-time-stackdriver-workspace-setup).

 ## Common plumbing

 The environments that run in GCP need some initial resources that must be created by an administrator first.
 The [common part of this repository](../common) has the code and the instructions to do so.